1. Impressionism at the d'Orsay: Manet & Monet

 In addition, there are a huge number of works by pre- and post-impressionists, including 24 van Goghs and 24 Gauguins.

-Other important Manets include Berthe Morisot with a Bouquet of Violets, At the Beach, the Balcony, the Piper (a portrait of his son, Leon), and Bazille's Studio.
+Other important Manets include Berthe Morisot with a Bouquet of Violets, At the Beach, the Balcony, and the Piper (a portrait of his son, Leon).

-Of the 86 Monets, I would single out three as being particularly interesting.
+Of the 86 works by Claude Monet, I would single out three as being particularly interesting.

-- Rue Montorgueil in Paris, a riotous work depicting a June 1878 festival to celebrate the holding of the Third Universal Exhibition in Paris and France's recovery from its defeat in the 1870/1 Franco-Prussian war.
+- Rue Montorgueil in Paris, a riotous work depicting a June 1878 festival to celebrate the Third Universal Exhibition in Paris and France's recovery from its defeat in the 1870/1 Franco-Prussian war.

 - The Magpie: a simple and enchanting painting of a magpie in the snow from 1869.

-- Camille Doncieux on her Deathbed: this remarkable work, painted hours after Monet's first wife Camille died in 1879, captures her body in the early morning son.
+- Camille Doncieux on her Deathbed: this remarkable work, painted hours after Monet's first wife Camille died in 1879, captures her body in the early morning sun.

 There are also two key works from Monet's early career, Luncheon on the Grass and Women in the Garden.

-Luncheon on the Grass (1865-6)is interesting because of its size: Monet's canvas was about six by four metres in size, and required the digging of a trench and complicated pully system in order that he could paint the top of it!
+Luncheon on the Grass (1865-6) is interesting because of its size: Monet's canvas was about six by four metres, and required the digging of a trench and a complicated pully system so that Monet could paint it!
 A homage to Manet's Dejeuner sur l'Herbe, Monet's effort languished in his landlord's basement for years and grew mouldy - only two portions remain!